dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

 dapr_http_server_request_count{app_id="order-service",method="GET",path="/orders/{orderID}",status="200"} 5
 ```

 This example results from the same HTTP requests as the example above, but with path matching configured for the path `/orders/{orderID}`.
-By using path matching, we achieve reduced cardinality by grouping the metrics based on the matched path.
+By using path matching, you achieve reduced cardinality by grouping the metrics based on the matched path.

 #### High Cardinality without path matching